-Recess has traditionally been a cornerstone of the school day as it provides children with an essential opportunity to play with their peers within the confines of the school yard.1 It is defined as regularly scheduled periods within the elementary school day for unstructured physical activity and play.2 Experts believe that it is a necessary component of the school day and should not be withheld for punitive or academic reasons.3 The American Academy of Pediatrics recommends that recess should complement and not replace physical education.4 Despite this recommendation, the apparent demise of school recess continues to spark debate in North America.5
+Recess has traditionally been a cornerstone of the school day as it provides children with an essential opportunity to play with their peers within the confines of the school yard.1 It is defined as regularly scheduled periods within the elementary school day for unstructured physical activity and play.2 Experts believe that it is a necessary component of the school day and should not be withheld for punitive or academic reasons.3 The American Academy of Pediatrics recommends that recess should complement and not replace physical education.4 Despite this recommendation, the decline of school recess continues to spark debate in North America.5

 The Need for Recess

-While play at recess is important, there are barriers that exist.
-Bullying in the form of equipment theft, vandalism, and peer intimidation that is gender or weight-related, are negatively correlated with active play,11 prevents children from playing, and can contribute to negative experiences.9 Bullying may place a heavier burden on teachers who must spend time dealing with these incidents.
+While play at recess is important, there are barriers.
+Bullying in the form of equipment theft, vandalism, and peer intimidation that is gender- or weight-related, is negatively correlated with active play,12 prevents children from playing, and can contribute to negative experiences.1 Bullying may place a heavier burden on teachers who must spend time dealing with these incidents.
 Another barrier includes teachers or principals withholding recess as a punitive measure.
 This is counterproductive because without outdoor play, children are missing opportunities for social and emotional learning such as the ability to control aggression and regulate feelings of anger and frustration.1

 Playground Equipment and Loose Parts